victornpb/tiny-dedent/README.md

 I've been writting this replace regex over and over at the end of every template literal string, then I found there's a pretty popular package called dedent, which does exactly that.
 But I didn't feel like adding a dependency to do something that should be a macro, so I wrote this as a simple function.

 This library is meant to be kept really really simple.
-It does not try to handle any edge cases, if you need something something more sophisticated take a look at the [dedent](https://www.npmjs.com/package/dedent) package, it is around ~50 lines.
+It does not try to handle any edge cases, if you need something something more sophisticated take a look at the [dedent](https://www.npmjs.com/package/dedent) package, it is around ~50 lines (tiny-dedent is 4).

 ## Why not a tagged function?